Photo by Cynthia Graner via Travel for Life Now

 These unique outdoor destinations in Los Angeles are easily accessible by car for a quick stroll and a moment of peace and quiet in solitude.
 Best of all, they’re free.

 Experience the canals of Europe in LA.
 These gorgeous waterways near Venice Beach first opened in 1905 and were developed by Abbott Kinney after he was inspired by the canals in Venice, Italy.
 Today, they feature adorable ducks swimming towards their own dedicated duck park (complete with “No Humans” signs), quirky home architecture (keep an eye out for all the flamingos), and charming footbridges connecting the six canals.
-Visiting during sunset hours to witness beautiful cotton candy-colored skies peppered with palm trees reflecting off the water.
+Visit during sunset hours to witness beautiful cotton candy-colored skies peppered with palm trees reflecting off the water.